JAIR0MEL0/ML1000-UnsuperviseLearning/README.md

 # Unsupervised Learning -
-This is a Unsupervised Learning Algorithms using Clustering with a data set of Wine Reviews across the world following the CRISP-MD
+This is a training tutorial of the Unsupervised Learning Algorithms focus on Clustering.
+The study we will be using is the Wine Reviews dataset.
+We will be following the CRISP-MD menthodology.

 ## Business Understanding

+Hypothesis building : Identify all possible variables that can help us segment the data reviews regardless of its availability.
+Lets try to come up with a list for this example.

+a.
+Red wine has more positive reviews for expensive wines than cheaper

+b.
+White wine is mainly consume at restaurant while Red wine is mainly consume at house parties

+c.
+Local wineries are mainly producing red wine than white

+d.
+Local wineries have higher scored wines

+e.
+Best wine to sale on parties and festivals are White

 ## Data Understanding:
 We will use as Data set a review of the Wines with different variarities across different regions and providence. https://www.kaggle.com/zynicide/wine-reviews
 Due to the large number set, we will extract a subset to increase computing power

 ## Data Preparation
 Below are the main recommendations for using Hierarchical Clustering analysis: